VitorRigoni/otp-generator/README.md

 // Verify the user input
-let userKey = "" // you got this from your DB let result = HOTP key if result == userInput then
+let userKey = "" // you got this from your DB let result = getHotp key if result == userInput then
   // do your thing (login successful maybe?)